Hyperspan HTML Templates

 Got some data to fetch before you can render your template?
 Just make your template function

-any data you need.
+async and await any data you need.
 No special knowledge, edge

 cases, or new syntax to learn.